 4. High Risk of Financial Exploitation

 The risk is always present, whether it's unscrupulous advisors, family members, or acquaintances.
 That's where wealth management for professional athletes comes in.
 Pro athletes need someone who recognizes and guards against financial risks.
-With their expertise, these financial managers for athletes can provide the necessary guidance and protection to ensure that athletes' hard-earned money is secure and well-invested.
+With their expertise, these financial managers use their expertise to:

 5. Insurance and Health Concerns

 Given the rigorous nature of their professions, athletes often require insurance policies that specifically address their needs.
-For instance, there needs to be adequate financial protection in the event of an injury or disability that prevents them from participating in their sport.
+For instance, there needs to be adequate financial protection in case they:

 6. Lifestyle Management